 I am currently working with a team of incredible people to organize Feminist Future(s), a hackathon, art exhibition, and public event series taking place throughout May 2021.
 There are four tracks, each developed in collaboration with a partner organization: Reproductive Justice, The Care Economy, Prison Abolition, and Environmental Justice.
 All participants in our hackathon are paid an honorarium because we recognize participation and creation and imagination as LABOR.
 We are also developing a plan for our volunteers that celebrates and uplifts those in support roles.

-In Winter and Spring 2021, I will be hosting a Directed Research Group titled Community, Capacity, and Collective Care in Practice.
+In Winter 2021, I will be hosting a Directed Research Group titled Community, Capacity, and Collective Care in Practice.
 We will read and build community with the goal of developing an open research archive and assembling a toolkit from our explorations.

 My Master's capstone project* focused on designing and prototyping a networking toolkit to support community disaster resilience and facilitate mutual aid.
 Our toolkit specifies an open source, low-cost mesh network technology with software modules designed to support trustworthy, adaptable communication networks that extend the reach and accessibility of "low- or no-tech " artifacts and community solutions.
 I continue to explore how high- and low-tech tools can contribute to community autonomy, vitality, and organizing.